logto-io/logto/.changeset/README.md

 The release group that includes Logto CLI and its aliases:

-- @logto/cli
+- @logto/cli (main)
 - @logto/create

 ### Others

 For simplicity, we will tag other **public** packages separately and publish them to NPM.
-But in most cases, no GitHub release will present.
+But in most cases, no GitHub release will present for these packages.